What is product marketing?

 Keep customer lifecycle in mind

-Product marketing isn’t just about acquisition—it’s about nurturing relationships at every stage of the customer journey, from awareness to advocacy.
+Product marketing, especially for SaaS products, isn’t just about acquisition—it’s about nurturing relationships at every stage of the customer journey, from awareness to advocacy.
 Develop strategies for every stage of the funnel.
-For example, focus on educational content during the awareness phase, and provide personalized support and upselling opportunities during retention.
+For example, focus on educational content during the awareness phase and provide personalized support and upselling opportunities during retention.

 If you’re looking for an easy-to-use channel with high ROI, you can use Mailmodo to start with email marketing.
 It enhances these efforts with its email marketing platform, enabling interactive campaigns, consistent messaging, and personalized engagement.
 Whether you’re launching a new product or keeping customers updated, you can use Mailmodo to drive measurable results and foster long-term growth.